adzejs/adze/docs/getting-started/annotation.md

 # Annotating Logs

-When logs, often there is extra information we would like to know about the context of the log.
+When logging, often there is extra information we would like to know about the context of the log.

 For instance, if I generate a log inside of a utility function, I might want to know that's where it came from when I'm reading through my logs at a later time.